 Toyoda planned that with Halsey and Mitscher lured away to the north by the lure of Ozawa’s aircraft carriers, the other three Japanese forces could fall on Vice Admiral Thomas C. Kinkaid’s 7th Fleet, the US invasion force, off Leyte island and, unhindered by aircraft from TF38’s carriers, destroy its amphibious vessels with gunfire and torpedoes.

-Nishimura’s Force ‘C’ (1st Strike Force, Southern Force) was also powerful, comprising the battleships Yamashiro and Fuso, and heavy cruiser Mogami of Nishimura’s Battleship Division 2 and fleet destroyers Michishio, Asagumo, Yamagumo and Shigure of Destroyer Division 4, supplemented by Vice Admiral Kiyohide Shima’s Northern Force of Mikawa’s South-West Area Force, namely the heavy cruisers Nachi and Ashigara of Shima’s Cruiser Division 21, and light cruiser Abukuma and fleet destroyers Akebono, Ushio, Kasumi, Shiranuhi, Wakaba, Hatsushimo and Hatsuhara of Kimura’s Destroyer Squadron 1.
+Nishimura’s Force 'C' (1st Strike Force, Southern Force) was also powerful, comprising the battleships Yamashiro and Fuso and the heavy cruiser Mogami of Nishimura’s Battleship Division 2 and the fleet destroyers Michishio, Asagumo, Yamagumo and Shigure of Destroyer Division 4, supplemented by Vice Admiral Kiyohide Shima’s Northern Force of Mikawa’s South-West Area Force, namely the heavy cruisers Nachi and Ashigara of Shima’s Cruiser Division 21, and the light cruiser Abukuma and fleet destroyers Akebono, Ushio, Kasumi, Shiranuhi, Wakaba, Hatsushimo and Hatsuhara of Kimura’s Destroyer Squadron 1.

 The South-West Area Force also contributed Vice Admiral Naomasa Sakonju’s Transport Force with the heavy cruiser Aoba, light cruiser Kinu, destroyer Uranami, fast attack transport T-6, and landing ships T-101, T-102 and T-131.